evisp/holbertonschool-machine_learning/README.md

 - [Git](./git): Resources and exercises to build proficiency in version control using Git.

+- [Math](./math): Key mathematical concepts related to machine learning training, including linear algebra, probability and statistics, and calculus.
+This section will cover the foundational math you need to understand machine learning algorithms deeply.

 Additional directories will be added as the program progresses.